The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: Introduction

 \section{Introduction}

-The Kaluza-Klein (KK) theories~\cite{Kaluza,Klein,Mandel,KleinN} base on the idea of a unification of well-known gravitation and $U(1)$ Abelian gauge interactions on a circle bundle with purely geometrical point of view in the four-dimensional ($4$D) effective theory, when extra space dimension is compactified (i.e. invisible through Kaluza's cylinder condition).
-This idea can naturally be generalized to the case of a non-Abelian gauge fields~\cite{Einstein, Witt,Rayski,Kerner,Trautman,Cho,Choo,Chooo,Chang} describe the strong and weak interactions leads to most natural generalization of Einstein-Maxwell theory on a principal fibre bundle structure in the $(4+N)$-dimensional spacetime, i.e. the usual $4$D spacetime ($external$) plus $N$-dimensional compact sub-space ($internal$), usually preferred to be the coset space~\cite{Helgason,Kobayashi,Gilmore,witten77,forgacs,witten,kapetanakis} or the group manifold ~\cite{scherk79} (and references therein).
-The gauge symmetry group of $external$ space comes remarkably from the isometry group of $internal$ space in the KK-type multi-dimensional unified field theories, and therefore they have been extensively discussed from many different angles over the years by other unification theories (for a complete overview see~\cite{Appelquist,Bailin,Overduin}) such that the supergravity~\cite{Duff} and superstring~\cite{Schwarz} theories.
+The Kaluza$-$Klein (KK) theories~\cite{Kaluza,Klein,Mandel,KleinN} base on the idea of the unification of well-known gravitational and $U(1)$ Abelian gauge interactions on a circle bundle with purely geometrical point of view in the four-dimensional ($4$D) effective theory, when extra space dimension is compactified (i.e. it is invisible through Kaluza's cylinder condition).
+With efforts of several authors~\cite{Einstein,Witt,Witt1,Rayski,Rayski1,Kerner,Trautman,Cho,Choo,Chooo,Chang}, this idea can naturally be generalized to the situation of non-Abelian gauge fields, which describe the strong and weak interactions in the particle physics.
+This approach leads to the most natural generalization of Einstein$-$Maxwell theory on a principal fibre bundle structure in the $(4+N)$-dimensional spacetime, i.e. the usual $4$D $external$ spacetime plus $N$-dimensional compact $internal$ sub-space which is usually preferred to be the coset space~\cite{Helgason,Kobayashi,Gilmore,witten77,forgacs,witten,kapetanakis} or the group manifold~\cite{scherk79} (and references therein).
+The gauge symmetry group of $external$ space comes remarkably from the isometry group of $internal$ space in the KK-type multi-dimensional unified field theories, and therefore they have been extensively discussed from many different angles over the years by other unification theories such as the supergravity~\cite{Duff} and superstring~\cite{Schwarz} theories (for a complete overview see~\cite{Appelquist,Bailin,Duff94,Overduin}).